 Helsingborg turned to a familiar face to overcome its Israeli opposition.
 Mattias Lindström fired in two goals while Ardan Gashi added the third to lead the current Allsvenskan front-runners to the win.

 Lindström, 31, was a star with Helsingborg during the 1990s before embarking on a career in Europe.
 He bounced around Denmark, Austria and Switzerland before returning to Olympia Stadium at the start of the 2011 season.
 A seasoned pro, Lindström had problems cracking the starting lineup until Alexander Gerndt departed for Holland in a Helsingborg club-record 35-million-kronor transfer.

-Two-goal performance For one day at least, the 30-something Lindström made HIF fans forget about the teen star.
+For one day at least, the 30-something Lindström made HIF fans forget about the teen star.
 Lindström opened the scoring the third minute as Helsingborg attacked right from the opening whistle.
 The Tel Aviv side refused the completely break and Pini Balili twice tested Pär Hansson with hard shots.

 Needing at least another goal, Helsingborg went on the attack after the break.
 Gashi netted 13 minutes into the second half off a cross from Cristopher Andersson.
 The goal settled the Swedes’ nerves and put all the pressure on the Israelis.
 Lindström took advantage as Bnei Yehuda threw caution to the wind and attacked nine even 10 players and netted his second goal of the game at the 73-minute mark.

 From that point, all Helsingborg had to do was prevent the Israelis from scoring.
 At the final whistle they piled on Lindström, whose two goals were the first he has scored for HIF this season.